Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/EfficientSampleSizeCalculator.md

 # Efficient Sample Size Calculator
 *Deployed*

-The Efficient Sample Size Calculator simulates the sample size needed to declare a population free-from-disesae while explicitly accounting for the natural clustering behavior of hosts.
+The Efficient Sample Size Calculator simulates the sample size needed to declare a population free-from-disease while explicitly accounting for the natural clustering behavior of hosts.
 The Calculator can be used to plan investigations using simple random sampling, high-harvest, or two-stage cluster sampling designs.

 ## Geographical Scale
 * Population size of interest, regardless of the spatial scale